brajeshwar/brajeshwar.github.io/_posts/2005/2005-08-14-movable-type-style-generator.md

----
-layout: post
-title: Movable Type Style Generator
+# Movable Type Style Generator
----

 Arvind Satyanarayan have a nifty tool, the [Movable Type Style Generator](http://styles.movalog.com/generator/).
 The amazing part to me was more of the intelligently cool usage of Javascript.